Joining us

 Current opportunities

-Project title: Modelling stochastic emergence of antibiotic resistance in bacterial populations
+Project title: Mathematically modelling the emergence of antibiotic resistance in bacterial populations

 Project description:

 The emergence of resistance occurs in a complex environment that changes over time.
-Abiotic factors, such as nutrient availability and antibiotic dose, impact cell division and death rates.
-Some antibiotics induce stress responses that increase mutation rates.
+Abiotic factors, such as nutrient availability and antibiotic dose, impact cell division, death, and mutation rates.
 Importantly, bacteria also feed back on their own environment, e.g. by consuming nutrients, secreting metabolites, and degrading antibiotics.
 This implies that the environment faced by nascent resistant lineages is strongly shaped by the surrounding bacterial population.

-Experiments from our lab show that the presence of sensitive bacteria can either increase or reduce the probability that a resistant cell establishes a surviving lineage under different conditions.
+Experiments from our lab (ref.3 & ongoing work) show that the presence of an initially large population of sensitive bacteria can either increase or reduce the probability that a resistant cell establishes a surviving lineage under different conditions.
 The interacting factors driving these effects are presently unclear.

 To address this knowledge gap, this PhD project aims to:

-- Implement computational frameworks to solve model equations and calculate the probability that resistance emerges under different environmental conditions and timings of appearance.
+• Derive analytical approximations and/or implement computational frameworks to solve model equations and predict the probability that resistance emerges under different conditions (cf. ref.1,2)

-- Compare model predictions to experimental data generated in our lab: specifically, the estimated establishment probability of resistant cells (ref.1).
+• Compare model predictions to experimental data generated in our lab: specifically, the estimated establishment probability of resistant cells (ref.3).

-- Use the model to explore optimal antibiotic dosing patterns that reduce the probability of resistance emerging (cf. ref.2).
+• Use the model to explore optimal antibiotic dosing patterns that minimise the probability of resistance emerging (cf. ref.2).

 References:

-What we are looking for: The ideal candidate for this interdisciplinary PhD will have strong mathematical/computational skills, e.g. a degree in Mathematics, Physics, or another discipline with substantial mathematical training and experience with coding.
+What we're looking for: Candidates should hold at least an undergraduate degree prior to starting the PhD.
+The ideal candidate for this PhD would have strong mathematical/computational skills, e.g. a degree in Mathematics, Physics, or another discipline with substantial mathematical training and experience with coding.
 Extensive biological knowledge is not required at the outset, but the candidate should be motivated to learn, to answer biological research questions, and to interact with both theoretical and experimental researchers.

-What you can expect: The PhD candidate would join our interdisciplinary research group based in the Institute of Ecology and Evolution, with strong connections to the cross-School mathematical biology community at the University of Edinburgh.
-The anticipated secondary supervisor is Dr. Michael Nicholson (School of Mathematics).
-The PhD will offer the opportunity to develop skills in mathematical modelling, computational methods (including reproducible coding), data analysis, and broader professional skills such as communicating with diverse academic teams.
+What you can expect: The PhD candidate would join our interdisciplinary research group based in the Institute of Ecology and Evolution (School of Biological Sciences), with strong connections to the cross-School mathematical biology community at the University of Edinburgh.
+The PhD will offer the opportunity to gain skills in mathematical modelling, computational methods (including reproducible coding), data analysis, and broader professional skills such as communicating with diverse academic teams.
+You can find more information about studying for a PhD in the School of Biological Sciences here.

 General information